python-rope/rope/README.txt

 * Renaming methods in class hierarchy
 * Transform module to package refactoring

 The subversion support is somewhat basic.
 What rope does is that when creating new files or when moving modules and packages for refactorings it will call the appropriate subversion commands.
 The subversion support is automatically turned on when there is a ``.svn`` folder inside project root and the ``pysvn`` package is available.
 (You can get PySVN from http://pysvn.tigris.org ).
 Rope assumes all files are under version control when these conditions are met.
 Also don't forget to commit your changes yourself, rope doesn't do that yet.

-The transform module to package refactoring does not change relative imports yet and if there are some relative imports in the module you have to change them manually.
-This refactoring works by replacing a module with a package of the same name and copying its content to the ``__init__.py`` module of the package.
+Transform module to package refactoring works by replacing a module with a package of the same name and copying its content to the ``__init__.py`` module of the package.
+This refactoring does not change relative imports yet and if there are some relative imports in the module you have to change them manually.

 Dynamic type inference gets its needed information from running modules (``C-F11``).
 You open the module to run (probably your test suite), then use ``C-F11``.
-Since as the program runs rope gathers type information, the program runs slower.
+Since as the program runs, rope gathers type information, the program runs slower.
 Right now rope doesn't have a good interface for running programs.
 It just prints the output to the terminal and does not get inputs.
 This will be enhanced in